ruizdurazo/ruizdurazo/notes/on-javascript-typescript/index.md

 <!-- --- -->

-## JS: How to transform items in an array without using for loops: Map
+## [JS] How to transform items in an array without using for loops: Map

 Apply some method to every single item in an array.